DNDi North America Staff

 Ezra joined DNDi in 2015 and currently serves as Program Associate, supporting fundraising, USAID grant administration, policy advocacy, and administration.
 He is a graduate of NYU’s College of Global Public Health, where he earned an MPH in Community and International Health and of Binghamton University, where he earned a BS in Integrative Neuroscience.
 During his studies, Ezra took on internships which helped shape his decision to focus on communicable diseases in resource-limited contexts including GBCHealth, focal point of the private sector constituency of the Roll Back Malaria Partnership, Doctors Without Borders/MSF with the Access Campaign, and DNDi.
 Ezra studied community health at the University of Cape Town in South Africa and conducted qualitative research on treatment barriers for HIV/TB patients in Pretoria.
 At NYU, Ezra co-founded a chapter of Universities Allied for Essential Medicines.
 He has volunteered as an EMT in international settings and worked as an administrator at the Legacy of Hope Foundation, which aimed to bring the Nelson Mandela Children’s Hospital in Johannesburg to fruition.
 In addition to his current role, Ezra does pro bono consulting and research on mycetoma, a devastating NTD that DNDi is currently aiming to deliver a safe, effective, and affordable treatment for.

-Jennifer Katz currently serves as the Director of Development, DNDi North America with responsibility for leading DNDi’s resource mobilization and advocacy activities with the US and Canadian governments and for raising $300M in public and private support for the new joint initiative of DNDi and the World Health Organization – the Global Antibiotic Research & Development Partnership (GARDP).
+Jennifer Katz currently serves as the Head of Development with responsibility for leading DNDi’s resource mobilization and advocacy activities with the US and Canadian governments and for raising $300M in public and private support for the new joint initiative of DNDi and the World Health Organization – the Global Antibiotic Research & Development Partnership (GARDP).
 Jennifer has worked with DNDi since 2005 holding several positions including Senior Advisor for Policy & Development and Interim Regional Executive Director for DNDi North America, as well as Head of Fundraising for DNDi, based in Geneva, Switzerland, managing DNDi‘s overall fundraising strategy to secure support from public and private donors.
 Prior to working with DNDi, Jennifer served as Fundraising Officer for the Association for the Prevention of Torture in Geneva, Switzerland.
 From 1998 until 2004, she held various positions with the University of Massachusetts Medical School (UMMS), working on issues related to access to health insurance and services for low-income and special populations in Massachusetts, as well as managing the finance and operations of the Center for Health Policy & Research at UMMS.
 Jennifer has 20 years of experience in resource mobilization, policy advocacy, and project management in public health.
 She earned a Master of Health Services Administration from the University of Michigan School of Public Health and a dual undergraduate degree in Public Health and Psychology from the University of Rochester.

 DK Lee joined DNDi North America as Digital Content Officer in April 2017.
 Before joining DNDi, DK Lee worked in industries including instructional design, fashion, and fine arts.
 DK’s experience includes working as a Social Media Marketing/Production Intern for The Levy Group and as as/the Social Media Consultant for the Ruth and Elmer Wellin Museum of Art.
 In 2016, he completed a year-long Instructional Technology Apprenticeship Program and conducted research on the use of smartphone apps in educational settings.
 DK graduated from Hamilton College with Bachelor’s degree in Economics in 2017.
 Taking advantage of his Liberal Arts education, DK has focused his skills on social media marketing and visual media production.
 While in Hamilton, DK received a grant to produce virtual reality videos and has worked on applying 360/VR technology to immersive media.
 Outside of work, DK is a photographer with works in large format photography and printmaker in intaglio printmaking.